-Ass sessment framework Pe rmane псе Characteristics of impacts SA Objective Evaluation criteria Duratio n Certainty Nature/scale of impact(s) Score 0-5 yrs 6-15 yrs >15 yrs Inevitable/very or quite likely/limited likelihood/no effect/ depends on use Explain the nature/scale for each impact as necessary NR2: To improve water quality and water resources -Adequate protection for waterbodies and the marine environment and promote the efficient use of water V Quite to very likely HRA concluded that there is limited risk of impact on the River Eden and Tributaries SAC.
-The site contains several field drains and is bisected by Gill Beck; there are risks of siltation of these features by material washed off or blown from the site and so site design will need to ensure existing drainage patterns are maintained, as these watercourses serve other land that will continue to be in agricultural use. - NR3: To restore and protect land and soil -To reduce amount of contaminated land in the area -Loss of high grade agricultural land and greenfield sites -Potential to cause soil degradation, pollution - the use of peat (√) Depends on restoration Degradation: there is scope for material blown off the site to be deposited on adjacent land.
+Assessmen t framework Pe rmane ence Characteristics of impacts SA Objective Evaluation criteria Ouratio on Certainty Nature/scale of impact(s) Score 0-5 yrs 6- 15 yrs >15 yrs Inevitable / very or quite likely / limited likelihood / no effect / depends on use Explain the nature / scale for each impact as necessary NR2: To improve water quality and water resources -Adequate protection for waterbodies and the marine environment and promote the efficient use of water ٧ Quite to very likely Earlier HRA has concluded there is limited risk of impact on the River Eden and Tributaries SAC.
+Nevertheless the site contains several field drains and is bisected by Gill Beck.
+There are risks of siltation of these features by material washed off or blown from the site and the site design will need to ensure existing drainage patterns are maintained as these watercourses serve other agricultural land that will continue to be in agricultural use. - NR3: To restore and protect land and soil -To reduce amount of contaminated land in the area -Loss of high grade agricultural land and Greenfield sites -Potential to cause soil degradation, pollution - the use of peat (√) Depends on restoration Degradation: there is scope for material blown off the site to be deposited on adjacent land.
 While this may not be contamination it should be avoided nevertheless.
 Improvement: land does not appear to be good quality agricultural land and therefore there is scope to restore for biodiversity improvement, possibly as BAP priority habitat appropriate to this part of the county. +/- NR4: To manage mineral resources sustainability and minimise waste -Reflect the waste management hierarchy -Promote the use of renewable forms of energy -Provide flow of minerals to meet demand within the area -Protect / conserve mineral resource from sterilisation as far as possible -Encourage use of secondary aggregate rather than primary materials -Support use of co-products from minerals working (√) Quite likely if some way in the future The site will provide for continued supply of aggregates to markets in the north of the county and also help maintain the landbank.
 Allocation provides an appropriate level of safeguarding and advance warning of the possibility of workings.
-The site is conveniently located to supply aggregates to the local district (and possibly neighbouring parts of the county). + EC1: To retain existing jobs and create new employment opportunities -Retain existing jobs and stimulate new ones in the waste and minerals sectors -Support local business development or investment No impact Development would occur sometime in the future to meet the required landbank resources.
-It is likely that extraction would shift from the current site to this allocation; this limits the scope for new jobs.
-(See also comments under Secondary impacts in the summary.) o EC2: To improve access to jobs -Increase access for all to a range of jobs -Encourage the location of employment opportunities in areas of greatest need No impact The site is a little distance from Dalston with no direct access (though a cycle route runs down the eastern edge of the site).
-The location of the site suggests employees would need a car to reach it.
-(However, this is assessed as neutral if they have previously worked on the existing quarry.) o EC3: To diversify and strengthen the local Economy -Stimulate private investment -Stimulate diversification within the waste management and minerals sectors -Stimulate innovation and research in waste, minerals recycling and use of co-products No impact o
+The site is also conveniently located to supply aggregates to the local district (and possibly neighbouring parts of the county). • EC1: To retain existing jobs and create new employment opportunities -Retain existing jobs and stimulate new ones in the waste and minerals sectors -Support local business development or investment No impact Development would occur sometime in the future and only if the other quarries cannot meet the required landbank resources.
+It appears more likely that extraction would shift from the current site; this limits the scope for new jobs.
+(See also comments under Secondary impacts in the summary.) o EC2: To improve access to jobs -Increase access for all to a range of jobs -Encourage the location of employment opportunities in No impact The site is a little distance from Dalston with no direct access (though a cycle route runs down the eastern edge of the site.
+The location site suggests employees would need a car to reach the site.
+(However this is assessed as neutral if they have previously worked on the other half of the quarry.) o